-Roseberry Topping is a wonderful little hill (1050 feet of hard sandstone) full of character and a distinctive landmark sandwiched as it is between industrial Teesside and the North York Moors.
-I approached the ‘Matterhorn of Middlesborough’ on a cloudy summer’s day and climbed the hill from the car park near Great Ayton.
+Roseberry Topping is a wonderful little hill (1050 feet of hard sandstone) full of character.
+It is a distinctive landmark, sandwiched as it is between industrial Teesside and the North York Moors.
+I climbed the ‘Matterhorn of Middlesborough’ on a cloudy summer’s day from the car park near Great Ayton.
 It is thoroughly enjoyable from start to finish (if a little steep) with the smart little summit a perfect viewing point for all that lies around.
-I actually climbed the western slopes and returned via the east but there are so many routes up I recommend you just pick whichever takes your fancy, you simply cannot go wrong.
+I actually climbed the western slopes and returned via the east.
+However there are so many routes up I recommend you just pick whichever takes your fancy.
+It is almost impossible to get lost.

-Recommend: I don’t offer too many warnings but beware the summit cliff, particularly with children or in my case dogs.
+I don’t offer too many warnings but beware the summit cliff, particularly with children or in my case the dog.

 From the summit head north for a varied descent.